jujhaar2409/WiDS-Hands-on-RL/part1/README.md

-# Week 1
+# Part 1

-In this week, we will cover multi-armed bandits and markov decision processes.
+In this part, we will cover multi-armed bandits and markov decision processes.

 ## Chapter 1 of Sutton and Barto (optional reading)